-Growing up in the little community of Bear Lake B.C.
-I figured out quite quickly that black bears can be big and scary.
-Fortunately though their image can also be delightfully fun and a natural aspect of living in the country.
+Growing up in the little community of Bear Lake B.C. with a wide abundance of wildlife around us I was able to figure out quite quickly that black bears can indeed be big and scary.

 Bear Lake, British Columbia, Canada.

-I guess that I am a little partial to black bears because I grew up in a community known for its bear population.
-Bear Lake, B.C. was a tiny logging community set deep in the woods when I lived there.
-There were a few people, a lot of snakes and frogs, and one heck of a lot of black bears living there.
+I guess that I am a little partial to black bears because I grew up in a community recognized for its bear population.
+Bear Lake, B.C. was a tiny logging community and when I resided there it was largely just a few dotted houses and a small lumber mill set deep back in the woods.
+There were a few people living there alongside a lot of snakes, frogs and a heck of a lot of black bears.

-Bear Lake was a pretty isolated area.
-With bears all around us we learned to look at these rugged rural visitors as a natural part of the area that we lived in and we simply planned our lifestyle around their visits.
+It was a pretty isolated area with wildlife abundantly romping all around us so we learned to look at these rural visitors as a natural part of the area that we lived in.
+We simply planned our lifestyle with them in mind.

 The beach was about 3 miles from home and I decided to take a shortcut through the woods as it would shave off about a half mile of the trip.
-Problem is that back in those days people started little dump sites on old abandoned roads and I was about to run into a brand new one that a group of local bears were busy chowing down on.
+Problem is that back in those days people started little dump sites on old abandoned roads whenever and where ever they wanted to and I was about to run into a brand new one that a group of local bears were busy chowing down on.

 I came zipping around a corner on the old logging road to see 5 startled black bears staring straight at me.
 You could tell that they had seen or heard me before I had them and they were sizing up my intentions for disturbing their dinner.